previous |

 makes the form data available to it.

 the form data.
-If the method was GET
+If the method was GET, the

 information is usually obtained by examining the contents of an